 The truth is if you can afford to pay cash, solar is a no-brainier because you’re saving money every month.
 Your saving money every month for the next twenty-five years or longer.
 This doesn’t mean a financed system is not a good investment.
 If you buy right even financed systems offer huge savings because you’re paying the power company every month.

 When a solar company is presenting you a solar proposal quite often they’ll include your tax credit in the deal.
-This is important to know because they can’t control when or how you receive your tax credit.
-They also can not control what you do with your tax credit or if you qualify for it.
+This is important to know because they can’t control if you qualify for it or when or how you receive your tax credit.
+They also can not control what you do with your tax credit, only a tax expert should be consulted to determine if you qualify for it.
 Should your tax credit be included in your deal it is then expected for the buyer to pay that tax credit to the finance company.
 The trick they use to disguise what their up to is your loan is interest-free for the first 15 months.
 Then all of sudden because you didn’t pay that tax credit money toward the solar system the payments go up.

 Most Purchases of Solar Financed Receive 2 Different Payments From Solar Companies

-Should you not pay the tax credit to the finance company your solar payment will be higher than your power bill your off-setting.
+In many cases the homeowners agree to pay the tax credit to the finance company or their solar payment will be higher than your power bill they’re off-setting.
 Most financed deals give you interest-free for the first year.
 The reason is you don’t receive a tax credit for up to a year from the time of purchase.
 So the finance company wants to give you ample time to include your tax credit into the deal to lower your payments.
 The idea being to off-set what your power bill was and to help you to realize immediate savings.